aksenyuk/evolution-and-mutation-intensity/README.md

 - The initial ***prediction*** of the result of conducting such an experiment was as follows:

 The mutation intensity was indeed found to be significantly affecting the final results (i.e., overall fitness values and how they change with increase of the amount of evaluated individuals).
-The assumption was in favor of low intensity providing better outcome since higher mutation intensity might distribute more of the "bad" or "low-fitness" individuals by replacing too large fraction of genes randomly.
+The assumption was in favor of low intensity providing better outcome since higher mutation intensity might distribute more of the "bad" or "low-fitness" individuals by replacing too large fraction of genes randomly and becoming random search.

 - The program was run using following command: